tatp22/linformer-pytorch/README.md

 A practical implementation of the [Linformer paper](https://arxiv.org/pdf/2006.04768.pdf).

+I am not the author of the paper.

 ## How to use
 Simply pull the repo and install the necessary dependencies.